 HD Powder – Facts & Mistakes

 THE (quick) HISTORY: The invention of HD (high definition) video created a lot of challenges for makeup artists.
-These cameras see up to 6x closer than the human eye, and today’s digital data technology allows us to project that image on a theater size screen – in full HD resolution.
+These cameras see at least 6x closer than the human eye, and today’s digital data technology allows us to project that image on a theater-size screen – in full HD resolution.
 This intense image clarity was a HUGE challenge for artists because makeup texture became extremely visible when HD video was viewed in large format.

 The product creating the largest challenge was standard talc-based setting/finishing powder.
 It was problematic because the powder made skin appear unnaturally matte/dry and left behind tiny granular powder particles – which showed up on HD viewing screens.
 Many powder alternatives were tested until they discovered that the inert mineral, Silica, had the ability to absorb excess skin oil (powder’s original purpose), and when micronized (milled) to a small enough particle, it was imperceivable to the camera.
 A happy accident was the discovery that Silica softly reflected available light, visibly blurring skin texture and fine lines.

-- HD video cameras see up to 6x closer than the human eye.
+- HD video cameras see at least 6x closer than the human eye.